 On January 1, 2019, the Company adopted IFRS 16 Leases.
 The Company applied a modified retrospective approach, which means that prior period comparatives were not restated.
-For further details please refer to Note 24.

-Lease expenses are no longer recorded in the income statement but are instead considered in recording a lease liability in the statement of financial position, except for short-term leases and leases for low value items which are immediately expensed as incurred.
-Total operating lease expense recognized in accordance with IAS 17 Leases in the consolidated income statement, primarily within "Network and IT costs", amounted to US \$425 in 2018 and US\$444 in 2017.
+Lease expenses are no longer recorded in the income statement but are instead considered in recording a lease liability in the statement of financial position (see Note 15), except for short-term leases and leases for low value items which are immediately expensed as incurred.
+Total operating lease expense recognized in accordance with IAS 17 Leases in the consolidated income statement, primarily within "Network and IT costs", amounted to US\$425 in 2018.